Second Italo-Ethiopian War: Italian invasion

 In early October 1935, Rodolfo Graziani began the southern campaign by deploying mobile columns of motorized troops supported by tanks and the Regia Aeronautica.
-The Italians faced steady Ethiopian resistance by the troops of Afawarq Walda Samayat in the valley of River Fafan, at Gorahai.
-Only after Afawarq was mortally wounded on 7 November, the Italians captured Gorahai, a victory that facilitated the future advance on Harar and Jijiga.
-Graziani hoped that the occupation of these two towns would allow his soldiers to prevent weapons’ shipments destined for the Emperor’s forces from entering Ethiopia from British Somaliland.
+The Italians faced steady Ethiopian resistance by the troops of Afawarq Walda Samayat in the valley of the River Fafan, at Gorahai.
+Only after Afawarq was mortally wounded on 7 November did the Italians capture Gorahai.
 From Gorahai, the Italians deployed 120 miles up the Fafan valley to Degehabur.
-Attacks of the troops of Nasibu Zeamanuel against Graziani’s rear units forced the column to return to Gorahai.
-Meanwhile, another Italian column advanced to Degehabur but had to withdraw just north of Gorahai.
-By late 1935, Graziani, disposing over a small number of troops, remained largely on the defensive, also being effectively blocked by the army of Nasibu in Hararghe and the army of Desta Damtew in Dolo.
+Attacks by the troops of Nasibu Zeamanuel against Graziani’s rear units forced the column to return to Gorahai.
+Meanwhile, another Italian column under Pietro Maletti advanced to Degehabur but had to withdraw just north of Gorahai after a deadly ambush.
+By late 1935, Graziani, disposing of a small number of troops, remained largely on the defensive, also being effectively blocked by the army of Nasibu in Hararghe and the army of Desta Damtew in Sidamo.
 Heavy rains also contributed to Graziani’s lack of progress.

 In November 1935, Brigadier General Oreste Mariotti penetrated the Danakil Desert from Kulul after being assembled at the Eritrean port of Fatima Eri.
-Securing the left flank of the Italian army, Mariotti and his troops marched across the desert, ascended up the Tigrean plateau, where they repelled an attack of Dejazmach Kasa Sebhat’s troops on 12–13 November at Atsbi.
+Securing the left flank of the Italian army, Mariotti and his troops marched across the desert, ascended the Tigrean plateau, where they repelled an attack of Dejazmach Kasa Sebhat's troops on 12–13 November at Atsbi.
 The force then continued to Mekelle, where it joined the troops of I Corps.

-In early December 1935, the Hoare–Laval Pact was proposed by Britain and France.
-Italy would gain the best parts of Ogaden and Tigray and economic influence over all the south.
-Abyssinia would have a guaranteed corridor to the sea at the port of Assab; the corridor was a poor one and known as a "corridor for camels".
-Mussolini was ready to play along with considering the Hoare-Laval Pact, rather than rejecting it outright, to avoid a complete break with Britain and France, but he kept demanding changes to the plan before he would accept it as a way to stall for more time to allow his army to conquer Ethiopia.
-Mussolini was not prepared to abandon the goal of conquering Ethiopia, but the imposition of League of Nations sanctions on Italy caused much alarm in Rome.